 Afterward, we checked out the restored railcars at Bowling Green’s Historic Railpark & Train Museum.
 The kids listened to audio of different train sounds and Grandpa telling them about his father’s experience going cross-country by train.

 At the next museum on our list, we got an even more vivid picture of traveling “back in the day.”
-Somewhere between the Kentucky Museum’s Instruments of American Excellence exhibit and its gallery of children’s artwork, we discovered an interactive homage to Duncan Hines.
+Somewhere between the Kentucky Museum’s Gazing Deeply: The Art & Science of Mammoth Cave exhibit and its gallery of children’s artwork, we discovered an interactive homage to Duncan Hines.
 Apparently, before this Bowling Green native made it big in the food industry, he wrote restaurant and motel guidebooks for travelers.

 “My mom had a copy of his first Adventures in Good Eating,” Sue told us.